How Pricing Shapes Brand Perception and Signals Value

 Trust and Transparency in Pricing

-Besides communicating value, pricing also plays a role in creating trust.
+Besides communicating added value, pricing also plays a role in creating trust.
 If pricing is perceived as fair, customers are more likely to trust and remain loyal to your brand.

-It broke down its entire pricing structure—listing costs for materials, labour, production, transport and profit.
-This strengthened the company’s ethical positioning and reassured customers that they were paying a fair price.
+Brands like Everlane have understood this and have opted for radical transparency.
+The company openly breaks down its pricing structure—listing costs for materials, hardware, labour, duties and transport.
+This strengthens its ethical positioning and reassures customers that they’re paying a fair price.

 How Pricing Shapes Brand Equity and Customer Loyalty